Laademi/alx-pre_course/README.md

-I will be a software engineer
+I will be a great software engineer